bpinzone/pro_programming/Problem_Solving_Process.md

     * "What information do I need to answer the question and that I don't have?"
     * "If I don't have the info I need, what assumptions can I safely make?"
     * "How do I go about checking my assumptions and verifying the integrity of the facts that I am working with?"
+* 3 Blue 1 Brown
+    * Ask a simpler version of the question.
+See if there is any good concept that generalizes to original version.
+    * Try reframing the question around new constructs.
+    * Make sure you USE the defining features of the objects involved.